A-230, Supplemental Nutrition Assistance Program

 2. People with a felony drug conviction

-A person with a felony drug conviction (not deferred adjudication) in Texas or another state occurring on or after Sept.
-1, 2015, for the possession, use or distribution of a controlled substance as defined in 102(6) of the Controlled Substance Act [21 USC 802(6)]:
+A person with a felony drug conviction (not deferred adjudication) in Texas or another state occurring Sept.
+1, 2015 or after, for the possession, use or distribution of a controlled substance as defined in 102(6) of the Controlled Substance Act [21 USC 802(6)] who:

-• A person who is convicted of a subsequent felony drug offense in Texas or another state, while receiving SNAP, incurs a permanent disqualification from receiving SNAP.
+- is convicted of a subsequent felony drug offense in Texas or another state while receiving SNAP, incurs a permanent SNAP disqualification.

 The person's statement is accepted as verification of a felony drug conviction.

-• document the person's response in Case Comments;
+- document the person's response in TIERS case comments;

-• contact the OIG by emailing the OIG Benefits Program Integrity (BPI) mailbox; and
+- contact the Texas Office of Inspector General (OIG) by emailing the OIG Benefits Program Integrity (BPI) mailbox; and

 People disqualified for an IPV in Texas or another state.